rbind/apreshill/content/blog/pm-notebook/01-revealing-slides/index.markdown

 out, and thought this was a great example of one of the things I love most about being a Product Manager.
-Since I am not a current user, but would conceivably be a target user, I get to play the part of the "wide-eyed doe in the woods" - eager to learn but also a little cautious -   too early to get too excited.
+Since I am not a current user, but would conceivably be a target user, I get to play the part of the "wide-eyed doe in the woods" - eager to learn but also a little cautious - will reveal.js cause me pain?
+It is likely

-Aaand since it has been almost 6 months since my last blog post, I thought I would turn this little research project into a blog post to give an example of some of the daily work I do as the Product Manager for Data Science Communication at RStudio.
+Plus, since it has been almost 6 months since my last blog post, I thought I would turn this early research project into a blog post to give a glimpse of some of the daily work I do as the Product Manager for Data Science Communication at RStudio.

 ## Goal

 Understand how users experience using reveal.js to make slides, and identify areas for improvement.

-## Research questions

--   `[Functionality]` How, if at all, do users expect to use reveal.js?
-    What problems does it solve for them, and what are unaddressed problems?
--   `[Ease of use]` Where, if at all, do users express uncertainty, frustration, or confusion?
-What API problems arise?
--   `[Task success]` What kinds of messages, warnings, or errors do users encounter when using reveal.js?
-Where, if at all, do they get stuck or confused?
-What, if any, strategies or resources do they find for troubleshooting?

 ## The competition